 - Letting hobbies and usual activities go by the wayside

-All of these symptoms may indicate a more serious problem at hand.
-With the right support and assistance, these issues can be overcome to get back on track with a healthy lifestyle.
+All of these symptoms may indicate a more severe problem at hand.
+With the proper support and assistance, our senior loved ones can get back on track with a healthy lifestyle.